 · exposing instances and patterns of discrimination and abuse;

 · seeking individual and systemic remediation when rights are violated;

 · increasing public awareness of injustices, and of means to address them; and

 · empowering people with disabilities and their families to advocate effectively.

 A combination of federal and state statutory mandates require the agency to:

-residential buildings, and requests for waivers from the accessibility provisions of the State Building
+· Review, in conjunction with the State Building Inspector, applications to install wheelchair lifts in non-residential buildings, and requests for waivers from the accessibility provisions of the State Building Code;